Greensboro massacre: Background

 The Communist Workers' Party (CWP) had its origin in 1973 in New York as a Marxist formation originally known as the Workers Viewpoint Organization (WVO).
 The WVO was one of several groups established as part of a trend within the American left known as the new communist movement.
-These groups formed In the wake of the anti-Vietnam War protests, as young Marxist radicals joined with activists from the more militant elements of the black liberation movement.
+These groups formed in the wake of the anti-Vietnam War protests, as young Marxist radicals joined with activists from the more militant elements of the black liberation movement.
 They rejected the old, pro-Soviet Communist Party USA as soft on capitalism, and studied the leaders and revolutionary movements in the developing world, including communist China.
 They opposed racism and sexism, and saw organizing multi-racial unions as a strategy for building toward a popular socialist uprising against monopoly capitalism.

-In 1976, members of the WVO came to North Carolina and recruited local Black and white activists in Greensboro and Durham who had been engaged in healthcare and textile organizing.
+In 1976, members of the WVO came to North Carolina and recruited local Black and White activists in Greensboro and Durham who were engaged in healthcare and textile organizing.
 The WVO members took jobs in the local textile and other manufacturing plants in an attempt to organize workers into unions.
 Among WVO members who worked in the textile mills was James Waller, who left his medical career to be a full-time organizer.
 He became president of the local textile workers' unions at Cone's Granite Finishing Plant in Haw River, North Carolina.
-In the Carolina Piedmont, the communists found some success with both white and Black textile workers, but especially among black workers, who had been excluded from these jobs for decades, and had only recently been hired for mill work since the passing of the federal Equal Employment Opportunities Act in 1972.
+In the Carolina Piedmont, the communists found some success with both White and Black textile workers, but especially among black workers, who had been excluded from these jobs for decades, and had only recently been hired for mill work since the passing of the federal Equal Employment Opportunities Act in 1972.
 WVO members were also active in Durham, Kannapolis, and Greensboro.
 As a result of these efforts, the WVO came into conflict with a local Ku Klux Klan chapter and the National Socialist Party of America, which were garnering public attention in the spring and summer of 1979 with campaigns and marches in Alabama and North Carolina.
 This group was a schism founded by Frank Collin of the original American Nazi Party.
-Coverage of the NSPA frequently called it the American Nazi Party; the original American Nazi Party had been renamed the National Socialist White People's Party.
+Although coverage of the NSPA frequently called it the American Nazi Party, that was not its official name.